Biodegradable and compostable plastics in the environment

 For this reason, the Commissioner decided to initiate a small enquiry to understand the nature of the claims being made.

-The results of that enquiry are now available in the form of an online question-and-answer resource, accompanied by two supporting infographics, which you will find below.
+The results of that enquiry are now available in an online question-and-answer resource, with two supporting infographics below.

 Infographic one (click to enlarge):